rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 for each user, but this also applies to local development as well.
 Occassionally, you may need to:

 - Remove `build/` directory.
-- Remove `build-rust-analyzer/` directory (if you have a separate rust-analyzer build directory)
+- Remove `build-rust-analyzer/` directory (if you have a separate rust-analyzer build directory).
 - Uninstall unnecessary toolchains if you use `cargo-bisect-rustc`.
 You can check which toolchains are installed with `rustup toolchain list`.